beastiehut/BeastieHut-Plugins/Confluence Deleted Pages Tracking.md

 * <b>Deletion Time</b> - when the page was deleted

 ## Deleted Pages Administration Menu ##

+To open Deleted Pages Administration Menu go to Confluence Administration menu and in <b>ADMINISTRATION</b> section click on <b>Deleted Pages Admin Section</b>.

 Here you can specify the space from drop-down menu to see the list of pages that were deleted in this space.